AlessandroArezzo/passwordDecrypter_OpenMP/README.md

 </ul>

 <h2>How to use the code</h2>
-To execute the code simply supply the following parameters in order:
+To execute the code simply insert the following parameters in order:

 <ul>
 <li>Number of tests to be performed for each word in a characterizing position (first phase of testing).
 Select a number less than or equal to 0 to ignore this testing phase</li>